- Safety & Side Effects

 - Myoclonic seizures in patients 12 years of age and older with juvenile myoclonic epilepsy

-- Primary generalized tonic-clonic seizures in patients 6 years of age and older weighing more than 20 kg with idiopathic generalized epilepsy.
+- Primary generalized tonic-clonic seizures in patients 6 years of age and older weighing more than 20 kg (44 pounds) with idiopathic generalized epilepsy.

 SPRITAM disintegrates in the mouth in an average time of 11 seconds (ranging from 2 to 27 seconds) when taken with a sip of liquid.